 The philosophical endeavor to reconcile traditional religion with modern culture has long had a place in Jewish history.
-Philo of first century Alexandria, Rav Saadia Gaon of tenth century Babylonia, Maimonides of twelfth century Spain and Egypt: many great Jewish thinkers have taken pains to integrate the Judaism of the Torah and the Talmud with the best of contemporary thought.
+Philo of 1st century Alexandria, Rav Saadia Gaon of 10th century Babylonia, Maimonides of 12th century Spain and Egypt— all are great Jewish thinkers who have taken pains to integrate the Judaism of the Torah and the Talmud with the best of contemporary thought.
 Maimonides not only codified Jewish Law in his monumental work the Mishneh Torah, he also wrote Guide for the Perplexed, which addresses an educated audience perplexed by the contradictions of the Torah and Aristotelian philosophy.
 The book had a great influence on the development of Jewish intellectual traditions.

 By the modern period, ideological syncretism became the norm for Jewish laity and scholars.
-Throughout the seventeenth and eighteenth centuries in cosmopolitan centers such as Amsterdam and Venice, many Jews began to participate in the life of the majority culture.
-Toward the end of the eighteenth century, the promise of civil equality was held out to Jews in France, Germany, and other European nations on the conditions that they would assimilate into modern, mainstream customs.
+Throughout the 17th and 18th centuries in cosmopolitan centers such as Amsterdam and Venice, many Jews began to participate in the life of the majority culture.
+Toward the end of the 18th century, the promise of civil equality was offered to Jews in France, Germany, and other European nations on the conditions that they would assimilate into modern, mainstream customs.
 The argument was made that if only Jews would shed their particular customs and become members of Enlightenment society, they would finally find acceptance among the peoples of Europe.